PinMy

 Does PinMy work offline?

+Not yet — PinMy currently requires an internet connection to create pins, leave voice notes, upload media, and sync with your team.
+Offline mode is on our roadmap, with smart caching of recent project files at the top of the priority list.
 If you regularly work in deep basements, tunnels, remote construction sites, or anywhere with weak coverage, we'd like to hear about your specific workflow — we prioritise the roadmap based on real customer use cases.
 For now, most field teams find that a brief pause to capture pins where signal is available works better than waiting until the office to write a site report from memory.

 What file types can I upload to PinMy?